AvinashSharma1/aws-solutions-architect-associate-SAA-C03-notes/README.md

     + Any **distributed** workloads
     + Workloads with a flexible start and end time
 + **Not suitable for critical jobs or databases**

+## EC2 Dedicated Hosts
++ A physical server with EC2 instance capacity fully dedicated to your use
++ Allows you address **compliance requirements** and **use your existing server- bound software licenses** (per-socket, per-core, pe—VM software
++ Purchasing Options:
+    + **On-demand** – pay per second for active Dedicated Host
+    + **Reserved** - 1 or 3 years (No Upfront, Partial Upfront, All Upfront)
++ The most expensive option
++ Useful for software that have complicated licensing model (BYOL – Bring Your Own License)
++ Or for companies that have strong regulatory or compliance needs